 Watch for signs of wear like cloudiness, cracking, or changes in texture.
 These can indicate it’s time to replace the product, especially if it’s used for food or drinks.
 To avoid watermarks, towel drying instead of air drying can help keep things clear and clean.

-With some care, Tritan can stay in good shape for years—but like all plastics, it’s not forever.
+With proper care, Tritan can remain in good shape for years, but like all plastics, it’s not indestructible.
 The goal is to keep it in use as long as possible before responsibly phasing it out.